Zoo Run

 - Minimum of five people per team.

-- Individuals may opt to pick up their runner bag as an individual or allow their team captain to pick up for the group.
+- Individuals can pick up their runner bag as an individual or allow their team captain to pick up for the group.

 - For questions about registering a team, please call 817-759-7382 or email racedirector@fortworthzoo.org.